Elakala Falls

 The Elakala Falls are a series of four waterfalls of Shays Run as it descends into the Blackwater Canyon in West Virginia.
 They are within Blackwater Falls State Park and are quite popular among photographers, with the ease of access for the first waterfall, and the relatively low traffic of the other waterfalls in the series.

+Waterfalls Series

 The first of the series of waterfalls is 35 ft in height and is easily accessible from park trails.
 It is the second most popular waterfall in the park.
 From the official Elakala trail there is a bridge over the top of the first waterfall offering easy access and views.
 The remaining three waterfalls of the series are progressively more difficult to access, and have no official marked trails to them.
 The gorge is nearly 200 feet deep at this section accounting for the difficulty of the descent to the lower waterfalls of the series.